Types of Degrees Medicine Majors Are Getting

-O*NET surveyed people in occupations related to medicine and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to medicine were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Medicine Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Medicine and Dentistry - Knowledge of the information and techniques needed to diagnose and treat human injuries, diseases, and deformities.
 This includes symptoms, treatment alternatives, drug properties and interactions, and preventive health-care measures.

 - Psychology - Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.